-RENOVATION STATUS

-Four and a half million square feet of space will be modernized in the design-build renovation of Wedges 2-5.
+RENOVATION STATUS Four and a half million square feet of space will be modernized in the design-build renovation of Wedges 2-5.
 This project includes removal of all hazardous building materials, replacement of all building systems, addition of new elevators and escalators to improve vertical circulation, and installation of new security and telecommunications systems.
 Renovated spaces will be modern, efficient and flexible.
-The Short-Interval Production Schedule (SIPS) used by PENREN during the renovation of Wedges 2-5
+The Short-Interval Production Schedule (SIPS) used by PENREN during the renovation of Wedges 2-5 continues to keep the project on schedule.

-WEDGES 1-5 STATUS

-Wedge 1&2 - Complete

-Wedge 3 - Demolition

-Wedge 4 - Design

-Wedge 5 - Pre-design

-continues to keep the project on schedule.
 In December 2005, completion of Wedge 2 involved coordination of 4,347 tenant moves.
-The successful move of Pentagon senior executives in November was a significant achievement of the program's relocation efforts.
-Following the phased construction approach, demolition and abatement of the first half of Wedge 3 began on June 15, 2005.
+The successful move of Pentagon senior executives in November 2005 was a significant achievement of

+In Wedge 3, the escalators at the apex of Corridor 7 & 8 are nearing completion. the program's relocation efforts.
+The Program successfully built the Unified Command Center (UCC) which is another milestone for ongoing IT modernization efforts throughout the Pentagon.
+Subsequently, the Program relocated the National Military Command Center (NMCC) and Service Operations Centers.
+Following the Phased construction approach, demolition and abatement of the first half of Wedge 3 began on June 15, 2005.
+The completed Wedges 1 and 2, cover approximately two million square feet.
+It's a segment of the Wedge 2-5 project, which spans an eight year period of construction and renovation.
 Wedge 2 was completed in December 2005.
-Most of the assignable space is now reoccupied by tenants.
+The assignable space is now reoccupied by tenants.
 The momentous undertaking of renovating Wedge 2 required 5,500 cubic yards of concrete, 175,230 sheets of drywall and 1,000,000 pounds of duct work.
 Wedge 2 has 1,309,000 gross square feet over five floors.
 Approximately 916,000 square feet of space is assignable to Agencies, DoD Concessions Committee and government IT functions.
-In addition, Wedge 2 has eleven

-new passenger elevators and an escalator connecting all five floors at the apex of Corridor 5 and 6.
-Wedge 2 was renovated to include many design features which enhance the functionality of the space.
+In addition, Wedge 2 has eleven new passenger elevators and an escalator connecting all five floors at the apex of Corridor 5 and 6.
+Wedge 2 was renovated to include design features that enhance the functionality of the space.
+It was also built out with a new modern enterprise IT infrastructure that connects all Wedge 2 users.
 It is equipped with a number of specialized spaces including a multi-media enhanced conference room, senior leadership executive dining rooms and briefing rooms.
+Wedge 3, Phase 1 is now complete.
+It includes spaces located between A and E rings, first and fifth floors, Corridors 7 and 8.
+The entire area covers 325,000 square feet within the Pentagon.
+PENREN's construction efforts for the space required 1.25 million square feet of drywall and 1,500 cubic yards of concrete.
+There was also 85,000 square feet of terrazzo poured and finished for Wedge 3, Phase 1.
+In December 2006, the third escalator bank became operational at the apex of Corridor 7/8 for Wedge 3.
+In addition to new office spaces, there are some specialized spaces for Wedge 3, Phase 1.
+These spaces include new food courts on the second and third floors of Wedge 3, Phase 1.
+PROGRAM STATUS UPDATE